-I'm a grad student in philosophy at Baylor University.
-I’m finishing the fifth year of my contract with Baylor even though last spring I defended my dissertation on epistemology and metaphilosophy directed by Jon Kvanvig (details below).
-Trent Dougherty, Alex Pruss, and Todd Buras were also on my panel.
+I'm a grad student and instructor in philosophy at Baylor University.
+This year, I am completing the fifth and final year of my contract with Baylor.
+Last spring, I defended my dissertation (details below), directed by Jon Kvanvig.
+Trent Dougherty, Alex Pruss, and Todd Buras were also on my committee.

-I love to travel, try new food, play disc golf, play games (e.g. Settlers of Catan), and spend time with my family.
+I love to travel, try new food, mountain bike, play games (e.g. Settlers of Catan), and spend time with my family.

 Here's a description of my recent publications and dissertation: